Have you ever wondered how and when the pop-up toaster we know and love came from? Who invented it and why?

 Initially, Strite’s invention was only sold to restaurants.
 However, in 1926 the Waters-Genter Company utilized his idea in order to manufacture the electric pop-up toaster for commercial use.

 This partnership between Strite and the Waters-Genter Company allowed them to manufacture and sell toasters to homeowners.
-Working together, they have revolutionized the world of kitchen appliances, by creating time-efficient and safe toasters which ensured no injury came to the user and that the toast was not burnt.
+Working together, they have revolutionized the world of kitchen appliances, by creating Toastmaster 1-A-1.
+It was a time-efficient and safe toaster which ensured no injury came to the user and that the toast was not burnt.

 Apart from the fact that the Toastmaster became a commercial success, not much else is known about the inventor.
 The only certain fact we know is that the 18th of October was a special day in Charles Strite’s life.
 He received his patent in 1921, and sadly, he has also passed away on that date in 1956.